data-and-visualization/blogdown2-rfun/content/post/2018-08-13-fall-2018-rfun-workshops.md

 ## Workshop Arrangement

 This workshop series is intended to be iterative and recursive.
 We recommend starting with the *Introduction to R*.
 Proceed through the remaining workshops as you are interested.
-Be aware each workshop may rely or develop concepts presented earlier.
+Be aware each workshop may rely on or develop concepts presented earlier.

 ## Recordings and Past Workshops
 We presented a similar version of this workshop series last spring and recorded those sessions whenever possible.
 Past workshop resource links are shareable and presented in a listicle format:  [Rfun recap](/2018/05/15/winter-spring-2018-r-workshops-summary-review/).